-N 1ay 31, 2021 May 31, 2020 Convertible debenture in the principal amount of \$1,000,000 (the "U.S. Convertible Debenture 2") datedOctober 31, 2018, which bears interest, payable quarterly, at a rate of8% per annum, with interest during the first eighteen months following issuance being payable by increasing the then-outstanding principal amount of the U.S. Convertible Debenture 2.
-The U.S. convertible Debenture 2 matures on a date that is three years following issuance.
-The U.S. Convertible Debenture 2 is convertible Debenture Unit consists of (i) one share of the Company's common stock, and (ii) one-half of one warrant, with each warrant exercisable for three years to purchase a share of common stock at a price of \$1.10.
-The value of the warrant swill be recorded when the issuance becomes probable.
-On July 26, 2019, U.S. Convertible Debenture 2 was amended such that, should the Company issue or sell common stock or equity securities convertible into connection with U.S. Convertible Debenture 2 will be reduced to such issuance price, and the exercise price of the warrant issuable in connection with U.S. Convertible Debenture 2 will be exercisable at a price equal to 137.5% of the adjusted conversion price at the time of conversion.
-The U.S. Convertible Debenture 2 has other features, such as mandatory conversion in the event of a "Change in Control" of the Company.
-The U.S. Convertible Debenture 2 is an unsecured obligations of the Company and ranks pari passu in right of payment of principal and interest with all other unsecured obligations, respectively.
-During the years ended May 31, 2021 and 2020, \$384,259 and \$271,241 of this discount was charged to operations, respectively.
-During the years ended May 31, 2021 and 2020, the Company acrued interest in the amounts of \$90,090 and \$86,240 on the U.S. Convertible Debenture 2, respectively.
-Also, during the years ended May 31, 2021, the U.S. Convertible Debenture 2 was amended as follows: (i) the conversion price of the debenture 2, respectively.
-Also, during the years ended May 31, 2021.
-1,126,114 1,126,114
+Convertible debenture in the principal amount of \$1,000,000 (the "U.S. Convertible Debenture 2") datedOctober 31, 2018, which bears interest, payable quarterly, at a rate of 8% per annum, with interest during the first eighteen months following issuance being payable by increasing the then-outstanding principal amount of the U.S. Convertible Debenture 2.
+The U.S. Convertible Debenture 2 matures on a date that is three years following issuance.
+The U.S. Convertible Debenture 2 is convertible into Convertible Debenture Units at a conversion price of \$0.80 per Convertible Debenture Unit.
+Each Convertible Debenture Unit consists of (i) one share of the Company's common stock, and (ii) one-half of one warrant, with each warrant exercisable for three years to purchase a share of common stock at a price of \$1.10.
+The value of the warrants will be recorded when the issuance becomes probable.
+On July 26, 2019, U.S. Convertible Debenture 2 was amended such that, should the Company issue or sell common stock or equity securities convertible into common stock at a price less than the conversion price of the U.S. Convertible Debenture 2, the conversion price of U.S. Convertible Debenture 2 will be reduced to such issuance price, and the exercise price of the warrant issuable in connection with U.S. Convertible Debenture 2 will be exercisable at a price equal to 137.5% of the adjusted conversion price at the time of conversion.
+The U.S. Convertible Debenture 2 has other features, such as mandatory conversion in the event the common stock trades at a particular price over a specified period of time and required redemption in the event of a "Change in Control" of the Company.
+The U.S. Convertible Debenture 2 is an unsecured obligation of the Company and ranks pari passu in right of payment of principal and interest with all other unsecured obligations of the Company.
+The Company recorded a discount in the amount of \$813,724 on the U.S. Convertible Debenture 2.
+During the year ended May 31, 2021 and 2020, \$384,259 and \$271,241 of this discount was charged to operations, respectively.
+During the years ended May 31, 2021 and 2020, the Company accrued interest in the amounts of \$90,090 and \$86,240 on the U.S. Convertible Debenture 2, respectively.
+Also, during the years ended May 31, 2021 and 2020, the Company transferred the amounts of \$0 and \$92,514 from accrued interest to principal of the U.S. Convertible Debenture 2, respectively.
+On April 15, 2021, the U.S. Convertible Debenture 2 was amended as follows: (i) the conversion price of the debentures was reduced to \$0.30 per unit; and (ii) the maturity date was extended from October 31, 2021 to October 31, 2022.
+This amendment was accounted for as an extinguishment of debt, and the Company recorded a loss in the amount of \$509,700 during the year ended May 31, 2021.
+1,126,114 1,126,114 amount of \$271,164 during the year ended May 31, 2021.